reykjavikcity/webtools/README.md

 **Syntax:** `vanillaProps(css: string): GlobalStyleRule`

-Spreads the return value into a style object, to inject free-form CSS properties (or nested blocks)
+Returns an object that can be safely spread into a vanilla-extract style object, to inject free-form CSS properties (or nested blocks).

 ```ts
 // someFile.css.ts